Central African Republic national football team

 The Central African Republic national football team (French: Équipe de République centrafricaine de football), nicknamed Les Fauves, is the national team of the Central African Republic and is controlled by the Central African Football Federation.
 They are a member of CAF.
-Despite being traditionally one of the weakest teams in Africa and the world, they recently achieved success.
+Despite being traditionally one of the weakest teams in Africa and the world, they have had some success.
 They won the 2009 CEMAC Cup by beating Gabon in the semi-finals and Equatorial Guinea in the final 3–0.
 Their FIFA ranking rose from 202nd in August 2010 to 89th by July 2011.
 On 10 October 2010, they earned a shock 2012 Africa Cup of Nations qualifier win at home against Algeria 2–0, which put them top of their qualification group.
 The team won its first FIFA World Cup qualifier on 2 June 2012 after beating Botswana 2–0 at home.

 History

 Early years (1956–1989)

 The team made its debut under the name of Ubangi-Shari in 1956 against French Cameroon.
 The Central African Football Federation was founded in 1961 and joined FIFA in 1964 and CAF in 1965.

 Their first competitive match was in the 1961 Friendship Games in Ivory Coast where Central African Republic drew twice against Upper Volta and Liberia before losing to the hosts and failing to progress to the next round.

 Central African Republic entered the 1974 African Cup of Nations qualification for the first time, progressing due to Gabon's withdrawal but were then eliminated 5–4 on aggregate by Ivory Coast, a tie which saw the second leg abandoned at half-time after arguments between players of both sides, forcing a replay in Lagos which Ivory Coast won 5–1.

 They took part in 1984 UDEAC Cup where they qualified to the knock-out rounds on goal-difference over Equatorial Guinea but were then heavily beaten by Cameroon 7–1 before beating Gabon on penalties to finish third.
 However in the 1988 UDEAC Cup, Gabon would get their revenge, beating Central African Republic in the semi-finals.
 The following year Central African Republic would host the 1989 UDEAC Cup, making it to the finals, beating Gabon on the way, before losing 2–1 to Cameroon.